Contact level demand capture.

 Demand capture + demand gen: the feedback loop.

-That's why stage 2 (demand generation) exists.
-It runs educational content to a cold TAM list, creating new interest.
-When cold contacts engage, they generate first-party intent signals that flow into your demand capture audience.
+Stage 2 (demand generation) runs educational content to a cold TAM list.
+When cold contacts engage, they generate first-party intent signals — and those signals flow straight into your demand capture audience.

 Stage 2 fills the top.
 Stage 1 converts the middle.
 The system feeds itself.